Justo Gallego Martínez: Early life and inspiration

-The "Cathedral"
+Cathedral of Justo

 Justo had promised that if he recovered from the tuberculosis which had struck him down, he would build a shrine in honour of Our Lady of the Pillar, to whom he had prayed.
 So, he began to build on a plot of land he had inherited from his parents.
-On October 12, 1961 (the feast of the Our Lady of the Pillar), Gallego commenced building.
+On 12 October 1961 (the feast of the Our Lady of the Pillar), Gallego commenced building the Cathedral of Justo.
 There never were formal plans for the building, which locally was called "the cathedral from junk".
-Justo initially just levelled the ground and mapped out the ground-works on site.
+Justo initially just levelled the ground and mapped out the groundworks on-site.
 The building has evolved over time in response to opportunity and inspiration.
-Design inspirations have included St. Peter's Basilica in the Vatican City, the White House in the US, and various castles and churches in Spain.
+Design inspirations have included St. Peter's Basilica in the Vatican City, the White House in the U.S., and various castles and churches in Spain.

 The outer dimensions of the main building are 20 by 50 m, with a total built-up area of about 8000 m2.
 Below the main building there is a crypt and adjacent there is a complex of minor chapels, cloisters, lodgings and a library.
 The dome of the main building (modelled on St. Peter's Basilica) is about 40 m in height, about 12 m in diameter.

 Most of the building materials and tools used for construction are recycled.
 This includes everyday objects and excess construction materials donated by construction companies and a nearby brick factory.
 For instance, the columns have been moulded with old petrol drums.
 The building work has been carried out without any crane.

-Gallego usually began his workday at 6am and worked for ten hours a day, except on Sundays.
+Gallego usually began his workday at 6:00 AM and worked for ten hours a day, except on Sundays.
 Eusebio Sanchez Dominges, the parish priest, described Justo as a devout man who attended Mass every Sunday.

 Support and finance

 Although Justo Gallego worked mainly alone for nearly 60 years, he was assisted by a local named Ángel López Sánchez.
 He had also been supported by his six nephews (who, for example, helped placing the girders for the dome) and by occasional volunteers.
 Occasionally, he consulted an expert at his own expense.
-In 2005, an advertising campaign for the Aquarius soft drink gave him and his cathedral Spain-wide exposure.
-Gallego lived with his sister nearby.
-He has financed his work by selling and renting some of his inherited farmland.
-Private donations from supporters and visitors are also given.

-According to local media, shortly before his death, Don Justo bequeathed his enormous building to the non-governmental organization Messengers of Peace (Mensajeros de la Paz), which committed itself to completing his life's work.
+In 2005, an advertising campaign for the Aquarius soft drink gave him and his cathedral nationwide exposure in Spain.
+Shortly before his death, Don Justo bequeathed his enormous building to the non-governmental organization Messengers of Peace (Mensajeros de la Paz), which committed itself to completing his life's work.

 Construction permits

-A certified architect has offered pro bono services to aid in legalizing the building.

-The building does not have formal planning permission or building permits from the authorities of Mejorada del Campo or support of the Catholic Church.
-The town authorities, however, have named the street on which the project has been rising "Calle Antonio Gaudí", after the architect behind another famous unfinished church, the Sagrada Familia.
+A certified architect offered pro bono services to aid in legalizing the building.
+The building does not have formal planning permission or building permits from the authorities of Mejorada del Campo or support of the Roman Catholic Church.
+The town authorities, however, have named the street on which the project has been rising "Calle Antonio Gaudí", after the architect behind another famous unfinished church, the Sagrada Família.